ROAD RECYCLING PROJECT SAVING 70% CARBON

 Look after public safety

-During lockdown, over 5,000 sq m of road was recycled in Croft Road, Crowborough, cutting emissions and recycling excavated materials.
+Over 5,000 sq m of road was recycled in Croft Road, Crowborough, cutting emissions and recycling excavated materials.

 Strategic approach to road resurfacing

 Usually, roads like this would only be resurfaced.
 Longevity would not be ensured and asphalt would continue to crack due to poor road foundations.
 The road would need to be resurfaced again in two to three years – or even sooner.